 MISRA C++[36]: 2-13-3, 5-0-3 to 5-0-10, and 5-19-1

-CERT C guidelines[37]: INT30-C, INT32-C, and INT34-C
+CERT C Secure Coding Standard [37]: INT30-C, INT32-C, and INT34-C

 Mechanism of failure

 Due to how arithmetic is performed by computers, if a variable’s value is increased past the maximum value representable in its type, it is possible that the system fails to provide an overflow indication to the program.
 One of the most common processor behaviours is to wrap to a very large negative value, or set a condition flag for overflow or underflow, or saturate at the largest representable value.